IGGS Logo

 Student 1990 - 1994

-Dr Katheine (Katie) Mead was born in central Queensland and moved to south-east Queensland with her family to attend Ipswich Girls’ Grammar School as a day girl from 1990 to 1994.
+Dr Katherine (Katie) Mead was born in central Queensland and moved to south-east Queensland with her family to attend Ipswich Girls’ Grammar School as a day girl from 1990 to 1994.
 She received the Australian Student Prize in 1994.

 Dr Mead graduated from the University of Queensland with honours degrees in Arts (International Politics) and Law, and a doctorate in international relations.